 Once that was done, I quickly mapped a technique against each line item and then moved on to the modules that I wanted to focus on.
-After this I moved on to defining the task-flow of individual scenarios.
-I didn’t write down the language of the scenarios as I din’t want to sound stiff.
+After this I moved on to defining the task flow of individual scenarios.
+I didn’t write down the language of the scenarios as I didn’t want to sound stiff.
 I have shared the script below on Slideshare.

-Use hammer for the nails, but screw-driver for the screws.
+Use a hammer for the nails, but a screw-driver for the screws.

 Finding women (in India) who’d agree to participate in the testing of a Lingerie website.

 We wanted women who closely resembled Zivame’s target persona Mahi Agarwal.
 We took to social media and made an announcement.
 We asked women to help Zivame in building a great shopping experience for women!
 A lot of women came forward and we received a good number of responses.
 Not only this, they also invited their friends to participate.
 And kudos to forward-thinking women like Deepika, Subha and Aastha, who went a step further and agreed to put a face to our participants.

 We were in a good position to screen and recruit our participants.
 Women who expressed interest, had to fill the participant recruitment form.
 After a quick screening, we shortlisted the participants and gave them a call to schedule the session with them.

 Finding real users isn’t that difficult.
 You just have to do it the right way!